kongware/ftor/README.md

 ### 1.8.1.
 Subclassing for primitive types

 It may increase the expressiveness of ftor's type system when subtypes for primitives are introduced, e.g. an `Integer` subtype of `Number`.
-This wouldn't work
+So maybe subtyping for primitives provides more advantages than drawbacks.

 ### 1.8.2.
 Restrict side effects